-Shall meet each time when considered appropriate for the good performance of their duties and they the meetings will be called are convened by their Chairperson, either by his/her own initiative, or when required by two (2) members of the Committee itself, and who must do so whenever the Board or its Chair requests the issuance of a report or the adoption of a proposal and, in any case, whenever it is appropriate for the proper performance of its functions.
+Shall meet each time when considered appropriate for the good performance of their duties and the meetings will be called by their Chairperson, either by his/her own initiative, or when required by two (2) members of the Committee itself, and must do so whenever the Board or its Chair requests the issuance of a report or the adoption of a proposal

-They shall be convened by the Chairperson of the respective Committee, either on his or her own initiative, or at the request of the Chair of the Board of Directors or of two (2) members of the Committee itself. -The meeting notice shall be given by letter, telegram, fax, e-mail or any other means which allows keeping a record of its receipt;
+The meeting notice shall be given by letter, telegram, fax, e-mail or any other means which allows keeping a record of its receipt;

-- (iii) The Secretary of each of the Committees will be responsible for calling the meetings and of the filing of the minutes and documentation presented to the Committee. - (iv) Minutes will be prepared of the resolutions adopted at each meeting, which shall be reported to the Board and the minutes will be available to all members of the Board in the Board Secretariat, but shall not be sent or delivered for reasons of discretion, unless the Chair of the Committee decides otherwise; - (v) The Committees shall be validly constituted with the attendance in person or represented by proxy of the majority of its members and resolutions shall be adopted by a majority of members who attend in person or by proxy.
+- (iii) The Secretary of each of the Committees will be responsible for calling the meetings and of the filing of the minutes and documentation presented to the Committee. - (iv) Minutes will be prepared of the resolutions adopted at each meeting, which shall be reported to the Board and the minutes will be available to all members

-(v)(vi) They will prepare an annual report on about their operation highlighting the main incidents occurred, if any, related to their duties, that will be the base, among others, and if applicable, for the evaluation made by the Board of Directors.
+- of the Board in the Board Secretariat, but shall not be sent or delivered for reasons of discretion, unless the Chair of the Committee decides otherwise - (v) The Committees shall be validly constituted with the attendance in person or represented by proxy of the majority of its members and resolutions shall be adopted by a majority of members who attend in person or by proxy. - (vi) They will prepare an annual report on about their operation highlighting the main incidents occurred, if any, related to their duties, that will be the base, among others, and if applicable, for the evaluation made by the Board of Directors.
 In addition, when the relevant Committee deems it appropriate, it will include in that report suggestions for improvement.